-Seth Roberts, Ph.D., is a professor of psychology at Tsinghua University in Beijing and a professor emeritus of psychology at the University of California at Berkeley.
+Seth Roberts, Ph.D., (1954 - 2014) was a professor of psychology at Tsinghua University in Beijing and a professor emeritus of psychology at the University of California at Berkeley.

-He is on the editorial board of the journal Nutrition and has published dozens of scientific articles on many topics, including health, nutrition, and weight control.
+He was on the editorial board of the journal Nutrition and had published dozens of scientific articles on many topics, including health, nutrition, and weight control.

 More about the author

 - unpublished Roberts, S. Three things statistics textbooks don't tell you.

 - unpublished Roberts.
 S. What makes food fattening?
 A Pavlovian theory of weight control.

 - 2011 Roberts, S. How economics shaped human nature: A theory of evolution.
 In S. Cai & N. Belz (Eds.), Mind and Cognition.
 Beijing: Springer, in press.